realpython/aws-lambda-code-execute/blog/blog.md

+WIP

 # Code Evaluation with AWS Lambda and API Gateway

-This tutorial details how [AWS Lambda](https://aws.amazon.com/lambda/) and [API Gateway](https://aws.amazon.com/api-gateway/) can be used to develop a simple code evaluation API.
-End users will be able to submit code, via a form submission, which is then executed securely by a Lambda function.
+This tutorial details how [AWS Lambda](https://aws.amazon.com/lambda/) and [API Gateway](https://aws.amazon.com/api-gateway/) can be used to develop a simple code evaluation API, where the end users submit code, via an AJAX form submission, which is then executed securely by a Lambda function.

 ADD IMAGE

-> **WARNING:** The code found in this tutorial is used to build toy app for a proof of concept and is not meant for production use.
+> **WARNING:** The code found in this tutorial is used to build toy app to prototype a proof of concept and is not meant for production use.

 This tutorial assumes that you already have an account set up with [AWS](https://aws.amazon.com/).
 Also, we will use the `US East (N. Virginia)` / `us-east-1` region.
 Feel free to use the region of your choice.
 For more info, review the [Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) guide.